 New announcement.
 Learn more

-At Foot Foundation, we provide accurate diagnosis and targeted treatment to protect the fat pad, restore comfort, and keep you moving.
+At Foot Foundation, we provide custom orthotics, cushioning strategies, footwear advice, and rehabilitation programs to protect the fat pad and restore comfort.

 What is Fat Pad Syndrome?